 A. QR Codes on trails— The ways you can use it

 For the uninitiated, QR Codes are 2D barcodes that can store linked information.
-They just need to be scanned via a smartphone to access the content encoded within.
+People can scan them via their smartphones to access the content encoded within.

 And to access information in a QR Code, there are two things that are pre-requisite:

-- Scanning Application: This could be your smartphone camera or any other scanning application (like i-nigma, Scanbot etc).
+- Scanning Application: This could be your smartphone camera or any other scanning application.
+For example, QR and Barcode Scanner, Scanbot, or QR Code Scanner.
 You can more about scanning a QR Code here

 - Proper internet connection: QR Codes are mostly linked to web content.
-Thus, good internet connections are required to access the linked information
+Hence, an internet-connected smartphone is often needed to access the encoded content

 Here are some use cases of how QR Codes can be used on nature trails: